 No experience in writing apps for elementary OS is assumed, but basic programming knowledge is.
 A little experience with Vala (or at least similarly syntaxed languages) will be valuable.
 If you're not familiar with Vala, there are great resources (text and video) available for learning Vala on Valadoc.org.

 Design is covered in the Human Interface Guidelines (HIG).
 We reference the HIG throughout this guide and it's important you grasp the concepts proposed there, but this guide is focused primarily on code.

 - Building apps using GTK, Granite, and other technology available in elementary OS

 - Packaging and distributing your new app on AppCenter

-Some of you may feel confident enough to jump straight into coding.
-If that's the case, you might want to skip ahead and start writing your first app.
+You may feel confident enough to jump straight into writing your first app:

-However, we strongly recommend to at least skim through the preparation step.
-Having the right setup is going to help you reach your goals faster, and having a solid foundation is going to help you throughout the rest of this book.
+However, we strongly recommend to at least skim "The Basic Setup" first.
+Having the right setup is going to help you reach your goals faster, and a solid foundation is going to help you throughout the rest of this book.

 There are also a number of technical, metadata, legal, and other requirements for publishing your app to users via AppCenter.